 In addition to an avalanche transceiver, it is important that every member of the party carries a shovel and a probe.

 Although it is quite old, this paper describes tests on some avalanche shovels and gives some indications of what to look for in a shovel.
-It makes it clear that plastic shovels should not be considered for use ski touring – they are simply not strong enough to dig through avalanche debris.
+IPplastic shovels should not be used for ski touring – they are simply not strong enough to dig through avalanche debris.

 The chance of a live recovery of a completely buried avalanche victim drops very quickly after 15 minutes, so the only real hope of survival is rescue by companions during this initial period.